MSCHF/aws-ec2-node-npm-setup/README.md

 ## Steps to Add SSL to your EC2 Instance

+Either use EFF's [CertBot](https://certbot.eff.org/) or follow the below:

 1. In the security group for your EC2 instance, make sure you add the https rule (port 443 to '0.0.0.0/0').

 2. Give your EC2 instance an elastic IP.